 Moreover, I’ve noticed that people who were less fulfilled with their life were less inclined toward giving to others.
 Just my observation so correct me if I’m wrong!

 If the website 80000hours didn’t help you in finding an inspiring job, I can’t recommend you enough to go check and fill your own ikigai, that’s how I find what was really important for me in life.

-4. Share this philosophy with other for greater results
+4. Share this philosophy with others for greater results

 That’s just an example among others, but I believe no holds are barred!

-5. Stay interested on how the world evolve and our current issues
+5. Stay interested in how the world evolves and our current issues